Home Treatment First Aid for Cold Exposure

-Avoid activities that can further damage cold-injured skin.
+- Avoid activities that can further damage cold-injured skin.

-Do not rub or massage frozen skin.
+- Do not rub or massage frozen skin.

-Do not rewarm frozen skin if refreezing is possible.
+- Do not rewarm frozen skin if refreezing is possible.
 Wait until you reach shelter.
 The injury will be worse if your skin freezes, thaws, and then refreezes.

-Do not put snow on the area or pack snow around the limb.
+- Do not put snow on the area or pack snow around the limb.

-Warm small areas of the body by:
+- Warm small areas of the body.

-Blowing warm air onto cold hands.
+- Blow warm air onto cold hands.

-Tucking hands or feet inside warm clothing next to bare skin.
+- Tuck hands or feet inside warm clothing next to bare skin.
 Place chilled fingers in an armpit.

-Cupping cold ears with warm hands.
+- Cup cold ears with warm hands.

 - Warm towels can be used to warm the genital area but be careful not to burn the skin.

-Using a hot water bottle covered with a cloth or a heating pad on a low setting.
+- Use a hot water bottle covered with a cloth or a heating pad on a low setting.
 Be careful not to burn your skin.